 Bead Electronics has several vision inspection cameras throughout the factory that we use to inspect our solid wire and hollow contact pins as they are produced.
 But occasionally, certain parts can get bent or deformed during the plating process, which is outsourced to a reputable plating company post-production.

-The process begins by a vibrated bowl, which is fully adjustable to handle the range of parts described.
-Parts are put in anywhere between 8,000 to 15,000 at a time.
-Contact pins are cingulated, leaving the bowl, falling individually, separated by some random spacing down a gravity-fed track.
+The pins fall out of a vibrated bowl that we can adjust to handle our wide range of contact pins.
+Workers put them in at rates of 8,000 to 15,000 at a time.
+The contact pins then fall individually as they leave the bowl and are separated by some random spacing down a gravity-fed track.